 - Provide personal protective equipment (PPE) to any employees in the hot work area.

-- Install welding curtains, screens and an exhaust system, if necessary.
+- Install welding curtains, screens, and an exhaust system, if necessary.

-Hot work program
+Create a hot work program